Lina Magull: International career

 Lina Magull has been chosen to represent junior teams by the German Football Association since 2008.
+She took part in the 2010 FIFA U-17 Women's World Cup in Trinidad and Tobago, where Germany lost 1–0 to North Korea in the quarter-final.
 In 2010 and 2011, she played in the UEFA Women's Under-17 Championship and finished in the third place respectively.
 She participated in the German squad competing in the 2012 FIFA U-20 Women's World Cup in Japan.
-In the second group game against Ghana, Magull scored the only winning goal in injury time of the second half to help Germany secure their place in the quarter-final.
+In the second group game against Ghana, Magull scored the only winning goal in second half injury time to help Germany secure their place in the quarter-final.
 Germany eventually reached the final but lost 1–0 to the United States.
 In 2013, she played in the 2013 UEFA Women's Under-19 Championship in Wales and reached the semi-finals, where her Germany were defeated 2–1 by France.
-In her second FIFA U-20 Women's World Cup in Canada, Germany, under Magull's captaincy, became the champions after a 1–0 victory after extra time against Nigeria.
+In her second FIFA U-20 Women's World Cup in Canada, Germany, under Magull's captaincy, became the champions after a 1–0 victory after extra time against Nigeria in the final.

 On 13 October 2015, Magull (along with Mandy Islacker) was called up to the Germany senior team for the first time in preparation for the two UEFA Women's Euro 2017 qualifiers against Russia and Turkey.
+She made her debut in the qualifying game versus Russia on 22 October.

+Magull was part of the Germany squad that went to the 2016 Olympic Games in Rio de Janeiro.
+She was one of the team's alternates, and the Germans won the gold medal, beating Sweden 2–1 in the final.
+The midfielder was named in Germany's squad for UEFA Women's Euro 2017.

-At the 2019 Women's World Cup, she scored a goal in Germany's 4–0 win over South Africa.
-She scored Germany's lone goal in their 2-1 quarterfinal defeat against Sweden.
+At the 2019 FIFA Women's World Cup, she scored a goal in Germany's 4–0 win over South Africa.
+She scored Germany's lone goal in their 2–1 quarterfinal defeat against Sweden.

+Magull produced top performances at UEFA Women's Euro 2022, where Germany reached the final but were narrowly beaten 2-1 after extra time by hosts England at Wembley Stadium.
+She starred with three goals and one assist in five games at the tournament, and scored Germany's only goal of the final in the 79th-minute to make it 1–1 and force the match into extra time.

+Magull was also a part of the squad that represented Germany at the 2023 FIFA Women's World Cup in Australia and New Zealand.
+She announced her retirement from international football in March 2025, having scored 22 goals and made 77 appearances for the Germany women's national team.